 -

 Join us for the first talk in the joint seminar with CCMS Applied Math and the Universidad Nacional de Colombia Title Serre Conjecture.
 Geometric interpretation of the Quillen-Suslin Theorem.
-Abstract: […] |
+Abstract: The Quillen-Suslin theorem asserts that over the polynomial ring with coefficients in a field K, every projective module is free.
+Despite the algebraic nature of […] |

 2 events,